WhatsApp Co-Founder Jan Koum was a 16-year-old immigrant from Ukraine

 Now that WhatsApp has netted a much bigger prize, don’t expect Koum or Acton — both of whom are around 40 — to bask in the limelight.
 And whatever you do, don’t call Koum the e-word.
 As he tweeted back in May 2012, “next person to call me an entrepreneur is getting punched in the face by my bodyguard.
 Seriously.”

-2 thoughts on “WhatsApp Co-Founder Jan Koum was a 16-year-old immigrant from Ukraine”
+2 Replies to “WhatsApp Co-Founder Jan Koum was a 16-year-old immigrant from Ukraine”

 1. Facebook Privacy is really dangerous, esp with this function.Facebook would use this information for other purpose, like finding friends.For example.
 I have once opened a new facebook account.
 It requires me to enter a phone no. I used my mum’s no. After that, all my Mum’s friends that have my mum’s phone no. are shown in the friends recommendation.This imply that Facebook already has your phone no. from your friends when your friends use this contact sync function.
 Basically, you are uploading your friends’ privacy to Facebook, with no control on how they use it.